-The weight of an empty vendor is over 550 pounds, and can be more than 700 pounds!.
+The weight of an empty vendor is over 400 pounds!
 A falling vendor can cause serious injury or death.
 Caution should always be taken to avoid dropping or tipping a vendor.

 - 1. Never rock or tip the vendor.
 It must be kept horizontal for safe operation. - 2.
-Never place the vendor in an inclined position, such as on a ramp or with all the legs not on the same horizontal surface.

-- 3. Never place the vendor in a moving environment such as on a ship without properly securing it in place. - 4.
+Never place the vendor in an inclined position, such as on a ramp or with all the legs not on the same horizontal surface. - 3.
+Never place the vendor in a moving environment such as on a ship without properly securing it in place. - 4.
 Never place the vendor in a location where it may be struck by a vehicle. - 5.
 Never transport an unsecured vendor, or a vendor still containing product. - Never attempt to lift or move the vendor by hand.
 Always use equipment with the proper load rating.
 Note that the Specification weight listed is empty weight.